Zeeonome/crossense/README.md

 clf = CrossBaggingClassifier(LogisticRegression(), cv=StratifiedKFold(5))
 clf.fit(ds.data, ds.target)
 ```
-For more detailed usage and examples, please refer to the documentation (coming soon).
+For more detailed usage and examples, please refer to the [documentation](https://zeeonome.github.io/crossense).

 ## Contributing
 If you'd like to contribute to Crossense, please follow the contribution guidelines (comming soon).